OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 - **Page – preserve automatically:** split your pdf file into smaller chunks the size of pages.
 If a page is too big for the embedder, the page will be split locally to fit the effective upload boundary, but will still be recognizable as that page.
 - **Shorter page-local passages:** split large pdf files up into smaller page-addressable passages that are accepted by embedders but aware of which page they belong to.

-The app never overwrites or deletes existing AnythingLLM workspaces and only uses newly created workspaces which you can name inside the web interface (optional).
-Otherwise it uses the filename of the pdf as the name of the workspace.
-The workspace name can later be changed inside AnythingLLM.
+The app never overwrites or deletes existing AnythingLLM workspaces and only uses newly created workspaces which you can name inside the web interface itself (optional).
+If not set, it uses the filename of the pdf as the name for the workspace.
+The workspace name can also later be changed inside AnythingLLM.
 The app detects if embeddings in a new workspace get stuck and reports what it observes, and performs checks during processing to make sure everything works reliably.

 ## Quick start